 In the laboratory setting, chemical disinfection is the most common method employed to decontaminate surfaces and disinfect waste liquids.
 In most laboratories, dilutions of household bleach is the preferred method but there are many alternatives that may be considered and could be more appropriate for some agents or situations.
 There are numerous commercially available products that have been approved by the Environmental Protection Agency (EPA).
-EPA Registered Sterilizers, Tuberculocides, and Antimicrobial Products Against Certain Human Public Health Bacteria and Viruses can be found at http://www.epa.gov/oppad001/chemregindex.htm.
 Many EPA-registered disinfectants have a 10-minute label claim.
 However, EHS Biosafety recommends a 15-20 minute contact time for disinfection/decontamination.